Sales Intelligence Blog

 Descriptive analytics: Intelligence tools that help analyze what happened to trigger or during a particular incident to understand it better.

 Collecting all this data helps form a complete picture of the business, either as a whole or regarding specific operations (like sales & marketing, finance, engineering, manufacturing, strategy, human resources, etc.).
-By performing analysis, companies can assess their performance, make predictions or forecasts, or optimize their current processes.

 All-in-all, BI exists to help decision-makers make faster, more accurate, and better decisions.